-A neuroma is a painful condition, also referred to as a “pinched nerve” or a nerve tumor.
+A neuroma is a painful condition that can be referred to as a “pinched nerve” or a nerve tumor.
 It is a benign growth of nerve tissue frequently found between the third and fourth toes that brings on pain, a burning sensation, tingling, or numbness between the toes and in the ball of the foot.

-Pain in the forefoot and between the toes.
+- Pain in the forefoot and between the toes.

-Tingling and numbness in the ball of the foot.
+- Tingling and numbness in the ball of the foot.

-Swelling between the toes.
+- Swelling between the toes.

-Biomechanical deformities, such as a high-arched foot, or a flat foot, can lead to the formation of a neuroma.
+- Biomechanical deformities, such as a high-arched foot, or a flat foot, can lead to the formation of a neuroma.
 These foot types bring on instability around the toe joints, leading to the development of the condition.

-Trauma can cause damage to the nerve, resulting in inflammation or swelling of the nerve.
+- Trauma can cause damage to the nerve, resulting in inflammation or swelling of the nerve.
 Improper footwear that causes the toes to be squeezed together is problematic.
 Avoid high-heeled shoes higher than two inches.
 Shoes at this height can increase pressure on the forefoot area.
 Don’t worry, you don’t have to throw out your high heels.
-I wear my heels on occassion.
-On an occassion where I know I’m going to be sitting the majority of the time.
+I wear my heels on occasion.
+On an occasion where I know I’m going to be sitting the majority of the time.
 I have in my office silicone pads that you can put under the ball of the foot to help cushion the area when walking.

-Repeated stress, (ie, Toyota, Hospital, Lexmark and Keeneland employees) can create or aggravate a neuroma.
-It’s caused by a combination of factors that include walking on concrete all day, and the foot shape you were born with.As you will read below I can fabricate a custom insert for your shoe to re-create a soft surface such as grass, even when you’re walking on concrete.
+- Repeated stress (ie, Toyota, Hospital, Lexmark and Keeneland employees) can create or aggravate a neuroma.
+Aggravation is caused by a combination of factors that include walking on concrete all day and the foot shape you were born with.As you will read below, I can fabricate a custom insert for your shoe to re-create a soft surface such as grass, even when you’re walking on concrete.
 I’ve found patients love how this makes their feet feel, especially when standing next to their co-worker who’s constantly complaining about their feet.
 Be nice, pass this information on to those in need.

 Treatment options vary with the severity of each neuroma, and identifying the neuroma early in its development is key to avoid surgical correction.
 Call my office for an evaluation at the first sign of pain or discomfort; if left untreated, neuromas tend to get worse.
 Much, much worse.
 So, don’t wait.